Moving to Panama Guide

 Note that Panama offers both public and private hospitals.
 Standards in both are comparable; the main difference is the waiting time.
-For this reason most travellers and expats opt to use private hospitals, though of course the care here can cost more.
-It is not unusual for hospitals to expect payment in full and on the spot for any treatment received, and for this reason it is highly recommended to seek medical insurance before arriving in the country.
+For this reason, most travellers and expats opt to use private hospitals, though, of course, the care here can cost more.
+It is not unusual for hospitals to expect payment in full and on the spot for any treatment received, and for this reason, it is highly recommended to seek International Health Insurance or International Travel Insurance before arriving in the country.

 The official currency of Panama is the Balboa, which is fixed against the dollar.
-In reality however, Panama should be considered dual-currency, with the US dollar a legal tender which is accepted everywhere.
+In reality, however, Panama should be considered dual currency, with the US dollar a legal tender that is accepted everywhere.

 Note that most banks close at lunchtime on Saturday and remain closed throughout Sunday.
 In addition, many banks maintain a dress code and will refuse entry to those inappropriately dressed (shorts, for example, after often a no-no).